-A tagine or tajine is, as well as the name of the dish, the name of the pot in which it’s cooked.
-Tagines are made out of clay and consist of two parts: the round base which is filled with vegetables and broth and a cone-shaped lid to keep the steam inside allowing the veggies to slow cook.
+A tagine or tajine is, as well as the name of the dish, the name of the clay pot in which it's cooked.
+Tagines are made out of clay and consist of two parts: the round base which is filled with vegetables and broth and a conical lid to keep the steam inside allowing the veggies to slow cook.

-How to prepare the Moroccan Vegetable Tagine
+How to prepare our Moroccan Vegetable Tagine

 Assembling the Tagine